vygr/ChrysaLisp/README.md

 ## Getting Started

-Take a look at the `doc/INTRO.md` for instruction to get started on all the supported platforms.
+Take a look at the `doc/INTRO.md` for instructions to get started on all the supported platforms.

 The experimental GUI requires the **SDL2** and **SDL2_TTF** libraries to be installed.

-Download these from the SDL and SDL_TTF sites.
+Download these from the SDL and SDL_TTF web sites.

 - [SDL](https://www.libsdl.org/download-2.0.php)
 - [SDL_TTF](https://www.libsdl.org/projects/SDL_ttf/)